Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-How To Add RSS Feeds To Your Posts
+How To Add Content From RSS Feeds To Your Posts

-Can content from RSS feeds be added to posts instead of a sidebar?
-Yes, it can!
+Can you add content from an RSS feed to a post?
+Yes, you can!

 You can do this using plugins.
-Search inside your ’Add Plugins’ section for RSS Aggregator, RSS feed to post, etc.
+Search on the WordPress plugin directory for RSS, RSS feed to post, etc.

 WPeMatico